mcode/rems-admin/README.md

 [Developer Environment Set Up](DeveloperSetupGuide.md) - Follow this guide if you are a developer and intend on making code changes to the DRLS REMS project.
 This guide follows a much more technical set up process and is fully featured.

+[Developer Environment Set Up (No Docker)](EndToEndSetupGuide.md) - Follow this guide if you are intend on starting every application separately without using docker.

 ## Running only the REMS server project locally
 1. Clone the REMS repositories from Github:
     ```bash